kaitlynbjerke/CPE322/lab3.md

 python3 julian.py
 ---
-The Julian date is how many days have passed since the start of the Julian period, which marks the alignment of the Indictment, Solar, and Lunas cycles.
+The Julian date is how many days have passed since the start of the Julian period, which marks the alignment of the Indictment, Solar, and Lunar cycles.
 ![julian](https://github.com/kaitlynbjerke/Images/blob/main/lab3/julian.png)

 python3 date_example.py